 Conclusion: preserving pleasure with a penile implant

-In conclusion, a penile implant restores mechanical erectile function without compromising the quality of sexual pleasure.
-The sensation of pleasure, linked to stimulation of the glans penis and nerve transmission to the brain, remains intact.
-Even in patients who no longer enjoy natural erections, sexual pleasure and orgasm remain accessible.
+In conclusion, penile implant surgery restores mechanical erectile function without compromising the quality of sexual well-being.
+The sensation of pleasure, linked to glans stimulation and nerve transmission to the brain, remains intact.
+Even in patients who no longer experience natural erections, sexual well-being and orgasm remain attainable.

 However, it is important to bear in mind that the implant cannot correct pleasure disorders of neurological or psychological origin.
 A comprehensive, personalized approach is therefore essential to ensure a fully satisfying sex life after surgery.